StuartMcleanOne/Tag-Genius/README.md

 * **Message Broker**: Redis (run via Docker)
 * **Database**: SQLite
 * **Core APIs**: OpenAI API, Lexicon Local API

+## API Endpoints

+* **POST /upload_library:** The main endpoint for uploading an XML file and a configuration object.
+Kicks off the asynchronous tagging process and returns a 202 Accepted status.

+* **GET /history:** Retrieves a JSON list of all past processing jobs, ordered from newest to oldest.
+This is used by the frontend for status polling.

+* **GET /download_job/<int:job_id>:** Downloads a .zip package containing the archived "before" (original) and "after" (tagged) XML files for a specific job run.

+* **GET /export_xml:** Allows the user to download the most recently generated tagged XML file.

 ## Setup and Installation